Skip to main content

 A central concept to grasp at this stage is the profound interconnectedness of your hormonal systems.
 The endocrine system does not operate in silos.
 Your metabolic hormones, stress hormones, and sex hormones are in constant dialogue.
 An improvement in one area invariably creates positive effects in others.

-The most powerful lever you can pull through is the regulation of insulin and cortisol.
+The most powerful lever you can pull through lifestyle changes is the regulation of insulin and cortisol.
 These two hormones, when dysregulated, create a cascade of systemic disruption.
 By bringing them into balance, you are creating the conditions for your thyroid and gonadal hormones to function optimally.

 How Does Insulin Resistance Hijack Your Hormonal System?